 Greek Prime Minister Kyriakos Mitsotakis is facing some difficult decisions at the moment while trying to balance public health and economic welfare.
-More than six months after the first case of COVID-19, Greek government is thinking of introducing more strict measures in order to stop it from spreading as the present ones have not been as effective as planned.
+More than six months after the first case of COVID-19, the Greek government is thinking of introducing more strict measures in order to stop it from spreading as the present ones have not been as effective as planned.

 March lockdown has lasted for ten weeks but COVID-19 does not seem to be under control in Greece.
-This country has suffered a lot in tourist field as they have been closed this summer for some of the countries that visit it the most.
+This country has suffered a lot in the tourist field as they have been closed this summer for some of the countries that visit it the most.

-Prime minister Mitsotakis claims there will not be another lockdown as it was shown to be detrimental for Greek economy and he has stated Greece has enough ventilators and IC units although military hospitals are on stand-by.
+Prime minister Mitsotakis claims there will not be another lockdown as it was shown to be detrimental for the Greek economy and he has stated Greece has enough ventilators and IC units although military hospitals are on stand-by.